aws-samples/amazon-eks-inter-az-traffic-visibility/README.md

 ## Non-Interactive flow of the solution

-The CDK stack will also deploy a step function workflow that will run the entire flow in a batch manner (hourly).
+The CDK stack will also deploy a step functions workflow that will run the entire flow in a batch manner (hourly).
-The flow is triggered using Amazon Event Bridge (see diagram).
+The flow is triggered using Amazon EventBridge (see diagram).
 This flow can be used if batch processing background flow is desired in cases you might wish to integrate with other platforms that will consume this data (Grafana, Prometheus)

 ## Considerations